zephyrproject-rtos/zephyr/boards/arm/nucleo_l476rg/doc/nucleol476rg.rst

 Then build and flash an application.
 Here is an example for the :ref:`hello_world` application.

-Run a serial host program to connect with your Nucleo board.
+Run a serial host program to connect with your Nucleo board:

 .. code-block:: console